Blood transfusion: Animal blood

-The first blood transfusion from animal to human was administered by Dr. Jean-Baptiste Denys, eminent physician to King Louis XIV of France, on June 15, 1667.
+The first blood transfusion from animal to human was administered by Jean-Baptiste Denys, eminent physician to King Louis XIV of France, on June 15, 1667.
 He transfused the blood of a sheep into a 15-year-old boy, who survived the transfusion.
 Denys performed another transfusion into a labourer, who also survived.
 Both instances were likely due to the small amount of blood that was actually transfused into these people.
 This allowed them to withstand the allergic reaction.

 Denys's third patient to undergo a blood transfusion was Swedish Baron Gustaf Bonde.
 He received two transfusions.
 After the second transfusion Bonde died.
 In the winter of 1667, Denys performed several transfusions on Antoine Mauroy with calf's blood.
 On the third account Mauroy died.

 Six months later in London, Lower performed the first human transfusion of animal blood in Britain, where he "superintended the introduction in [a patient's] arm at various times of some ounces of sheep's blood at a meeting of the Royal Society, and without any inconvenience to him."
 The recipient was Arthur Coga, "the subject of a harmless form of insanity."
 Sheep's blood was used because of speculation about the value of blood exchange between species; it had been suggested that blood from a gentle lamb might quiet the tempestuous spirit of an agitated person and that the shy might be made outgoing by blood from more sociable creatures.
 Coga received 20 shillings to participate in the experiment.

 Lower went on to pioneer new devices for the precise control of blood flow and the transfusion of blood; his designs were substantially the same as modern syringes and catheters.
 Shortly after, Lower moved to London, where his growing practice soon led him to abandon research.

 These early experiments with animal blood provoked a heated controversy in Britain and France.
 Finally, in 1668, the Royal Society and the French government both banned the procedure.
 The Vatican condemned these experiments in 1670.
 Blood transfusions fell into obscurity for the next 150 years.